Window Installation Terminology

 Keeper

-Part of a casement window lock which is mounted on the inner sash.
+A keeper is a component on a casement window and is mounted on the inner sash.

 Lift

 The handle used on single or double hungs to make it easier to lift.
-It is mounted on the bottom rail of the inner sash.
+Additionally, lift rails are mounted on the bottom rail of the inner sash.

 Lock Rail